 Digihost is a growth oriented blockchain company.
-As the result of recent equipment acquisitions, the Company has significantly increased its hashrate from approximately 143 Petahash in December 2020 to 189 Petahash in February 2021.
-The Company has the potential to expand to a rate of 3EH upon completion of the 60 MW power plant.
+As the result of recent equipment acquisitions, the Company has significantly increased its hashrate from approximately 143 Petahash in December 2020 to 200 Petahash in June 2021.
+The Company has the contractual plans to expand to a rate of 3.6EH upon completion of the 60 MW power plant.
 The Company's operating facility is located in Buffalo, New York, with over 70,000 square feet and a 115,000 KVA outdoor substation under lease and an option to lease additional facility space totalling 240,000 square feet.
 The Company focuses on validation through mining, hosting solutions and blockchain software solutions.

-Following the recent purchase agreement with Northern Data AG, the Company's mining fleet will increase by approximately 10,000 by the end of 2021 and increase the Company's current hashrate by approximately 925PH to 1.145EH.
+Following the recent purchase agreement with Northern Data AG, the Company's mining fleet will increase by approximately 10,000 by the end of 2021 and increase the Company's current hashrate by approximately 925PH.

 The Company intends to source and utilize renewable natural gas for the operations of Digifactory1 and also engage in the practice of acquiring renewable energy certificates, all in line with the Company's objective to mitigate its carbon footprint.
-Digifactory1 will have the capacity to operate an additional 18,000 top tier Bitcoin miners, which if added to the existing fleet of 11,500 miners already in operation, would combine for a total Bitcoin mining capacity of approximately 400 Bitcoins per month as of the most recent mining difficulty factor.
+Digifactory1 will have the capacity to operate an additional 18,000 top tier Bitcoin miners, which if added to the existing fleet of 9,500 miners already in operation, would combine for a total Bitcoin mining capacity of approximately 400 Bitcoins per month as of the most recent mining difficulty factor.
 Additionally, the expanded capacity would allow for a potential increase to the existing hashrate of 190 PH to up to 3 EH.
-This substantial increase in both Bitcoin miners.
+This substantial increase in both Bitcoin mining output capacity and hashrate would be the direct result of potentially adding up to 18,000 latest generation Bitcoin miners, versus the current operating mix of 9,500 older and newer version Bitcoin miners.

 The recent acquisition of the Bitmain S17+ miners that were delivered in early April 2021, combined with the current price of Bitcoin and the level of mining difficulty, the Company expects to increase the Company's monthly mined BTC by approximately 9 BTC, which would translate to an additional \$400,000 of operating profit per month.
-A portion of the new miners are installed at the Company's existing mining facility in Upstate New York with the remainder to be installed in Q2 2021.
+A portion of the new miners are installed at the Company's existing mining facility in Upstate New York with the remainder to be installed in Q3 2021.